iterative/dvc.org/content/docs/command-reference/metrics/show.md

 ## Examples

-> This example is based on the `evaluate.dvc` stage file of our
+> This example is based on the `evaluate` stage of our
 > [Get Started](/doc/tutorials/get-started/experiments#project-metrics), where
 > you can find the actual source code.